jonasvm/small-object-detection-yolo-dota-v2/README.md

 - tbd

 ### 📂 docker
-Contains all docker images and related scripts used to train the YOLO models used in this research.
+Contains all docker images and related scripts used to train the YOLO models evaluated in this research.

 ### 📂 scripts
 Contains all auxilary scripts used during the research process, i.e. scripts to convert the DOTA image labels to correct format, scripts for SAHI, etc.